actix/actix-web/guide/src/qs_7.md

 * *readuntil* method returns *Future* that resolves when specified bytes string matches in input bytes stream

-Here is example that reads request payload and prints it.
+In this example handle reads request payload chunk by chunk and prints every chunk.

 ```rust
 # extern crate actix_web;